Basic DBS checks: the changes explained

 Why are the changes happening?

-The Basic DBS has been introduced because Scotland, and England and Wales have different legislative criteria in terms of the time taken for convictions to become spent.
+The Basic DBS check has been introduced because Scotland, and England and Wales have different legislative criteria in terms of the time taken for convictions to become spent.

 This means checks will be processed through the appropriate governing body to ensure the employer will only be able to view the information they are legally entitled to see.